Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

 XAVCS Video File Support

-In addition to 4K Ultra HD video file compatibility the new version now also handles XAVCS files at that resolution.
+In addition to 4K Ultra HD video compatibility the new version now also handles XAVCS files at that resolution.

 Transitions and the GPU